-*** Coronavirus COVID-19 UPDATE*** The Practice is available live for a limited number of clients.
-Increased availability online via your choice of platform.
-BUPA, AXA PPP, Aviva and Cigna registered healthcare provider.
+COVID-19 Coronavirus update: Practice accessible for a limited number of vulnerable clients.
+Availability online via your choice of platform.
+BUPA, AXA PPP, Aviva and Cigna insurance registered healthcare provider.
 DBS Certificate holder.

-Helping you with anxiety, generalised anxiety disorder, paranoia, depression and feeling sad, manic depression, redundancy, furlough, work-related stress, bereavement, trauma, PTSD, OCD, phobias, anger management, debt management, personality disorders, eating disorders including obesity, bulimia and anorexia, body dysmorphia, physical and sexual abuse, sexuality, addiction(s) including substance misuse, alcohol, compulsive lying, codependency, affairs and betrayals, sex and porn, internet, gambling and gaming in addition to parent, couple and relationship issues specialising in couples caught up in a cycle of emotional abuse.
+Helping you with anxiety, generalised anxiety disorder, paranoia, depression and feeling sad, manic depression, redundancy, furlough, work-related stress, bereavement, trauma, PTSD, OCD, phobias, anger management, debt management, personality disorders, eating disorders including obesity, bulimia and anorexia, body dysmorphia, physical and sexual abuse, sexuality, addiction(s) including substance misuse, alcohol, compulsive lying, codependency, affairs and betrayals, sex and porn, internet, gambling and gaming.
+Additionally parent, couple and relationship issues specialising in partners caught up in a cycle of emotional abuse.